We’ve all heard the riddle: If a tree falls in the forest and nobody is around to hear, does it make a sound?

 - Don’t forget to use meta tags and meta descriptions.
 While some people say they aren’t as necessary as they once were, they are still vital and form part of an overall package.

 - Seriously think about social media.
 While it may not be the main source of traffic to your website, it is beneficial.
-But don’t forget that people will notice you if you offer something they want to share.
+Remember that more people will notice you if you offer something they want to share.
 The value of the content really is key.

 - Pay attention to your local environment and build relationships there.
 We tend to think of the internet as global, but search engines, social media and smart phones now target your location.
 With the launch of Google’s business directory and the plethora of local business search directories, the opportunity to build links with local networks is out there.
 Don’t miss it.